Our friendly and well-trained phlebotomists take the fear and pain out of getting a test

 Lab tests are available in all of our offices, so you can often avoid additional trips

 "Medicine is very different from the way that it used to be.
 Patients have a lot more power and influence over their care now, and have the power to change their health for the better."

 You can talk to your health care provider about any lab tests you're interested in having, either during your visit or by email.
 Typically, our providers will order tests as needed based on your visit, any health conditions you're managing, or medications you're taking.
 Providers may ask for tests at regular intervals to help monitor certain health conditions, but it's common that healthy younger people - for example, those in their 20s and 30s - won't need frequent lab tests.

 Please refer to the local office pages for specific lab hours.

-Insurance plans vary, and your coverage depends on your specific policy.
-While most tests are covered by insurance, you may want to contact your insurance carrier to ensure coverage before having your test done.
+Every insurance plan is different, and the details of your coverage depend on your specific policy.
+While most lab tests are generally covered by insurance, you may want to contact your carrier before visiting the lab in order to ensure coverage.

 No. In order to make sure we don’t waste your time or money, we’d like to meet you first.
 Your provider then can assess which tests are needed and write you the appropriate lab orders.
 You can transfer your existing medical records to us electronically - just use the medical record request form in My One.

 In order to get accurate results with some lab tests, it may be necessary for you to fast in advance.
 Your provider will discuss how to prepare for any lab tests you need.
 If your lab test requires fasting, you won’t be able to eat or drink anything besides water for 12 hours before your test, though it’s alright to take needed medication.
 Plus, being well hydrated makes it easier to draw blood during your test.